18 Best Sights in Kootenay National Park, British Columbia

 Paint Pots

 The paint pots are a geological formation formed by rich deposits of iron oxide that bubbles up from mineral springs, resulting in liquid with pigments ranging from red to orange to brown.
-The area is sacred to the Ktunaxa people, who have gathered the ochre liquid to color their clay and paints since ancient times.
+The area is sacred to the Ktunaxa people, who have gathered the ocher liquid to color their clay and paints since ancient times.
 By the early 1900s, European settlers also started to mine the pigments for manufacturing paints.
 This mining stopped when the area became a park in 1920, but the paint pots continue to bubble the brightly colored pigments to the surface.
+In late 2023, in consultation with Indigenous partners, 175 meters (575 feet) of raised boardwalk was constructed to address poor trail conditions on a muddy section of the trail.

 Radium Hot Springs Visitor Centre

 The visitor center is located in the village of Radium Hot Springs just outside the south entrance to the park.
 Parks Canada and the Tourism Radium office are housed within the same building.
 Parks Canada can provide you with all the information you need about the park, including camping, hiking, and interpretive programs.
 Tourism staff provides comprehensive information about restaurants, accommodations, and tour operators in the region.
-Of note is that the Tourism side is open all year long, while Parks Canada is only staffed during the summer months.
+Of note is that the Tourism side is open all year long, while Parks Canada is only staffed from May 1 to October 14.

 Vermilion Crossing Day Use Area

-Located directly across from the Kootenay Park Lodge, this beautiful picnic area is just off the highway with ample parking, outhouses, and tables placed along the scenic banks of the fast-flowing Vermilion River.
+Located directly across from the Kootenay Park Lodge (now closed), this beautiful picnic area is just off the highway with ample parking, outhouses, and tables placed along the scenic banks of the fast-flowing Vermilion River.

 Not finding what you're looking for?